The level of fees charged depends on the course a student is taking, and for University fees only, whether the student is:

 There are statutory residence requirements for each degree, though dispensation may be granted in certain circumstances.
 Statutory residence is the time kept after matriculation as a member of a College paying College and University fees and following a course leading to a degree of the University.

 Full details of the residence and fee requirements for all courses are given in the University of Oxford Examination Regulations, a copy of which is given to each new member of the College on arrival in Oxford.

-Each college charges a fee that is separate from, and in addition to, University composition fees.
+Each college charges graduate students a fee that is separate from, and in addition to, University composition fees.
 College fees vary slightly from college to college, and according to the course and length of study, but do not distinguish between home, EU, and overseas students.
 In 2017-18 Jesus College fees for full-time graduate students are as follows:

 - Diplomas in Theology and Legal Studies, Special Diplomas in Social Studies, Overseas 2nd BAs, Visiting Students: £7,350

 - All other Diplomas and Special Diplomas, all Certificates, 2nd BMs, BCL, MJuris, MSt, BPhil, MPhil, MSc, MLitt, and DPhil: £3,021

 - Part-time courses run by the Department for Continuing Education: £1,511

 - EMBA: £1,511